 - Avoid using too many exact-match keywords in your anchor text, which can look spammy to search engines and may lead to penalties for your website.

 - Mix up your anchor text with branded terms, generic terms, and long-tail keyword phrases to get the most benefit from SEO optimization.

-- Categorize your anchor text:
+- Categorize your anchor text.

 Main Anchor Text Categories

-- Brand, Natural, and URL Anchors – These are anchors that have nothing to do with your key phrase unless it's included in your brand.
+- Brand, Natural, and URL Anchors – These are anchors that have nothing to do with your key phrase unless they’re included in your brand.
 You should seriously consider placing between 90-95% of your anchor texts into this category.